ay0408/Optimized-RR/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Privacy-Optimized Randomized Response for Sharing Multi-Attribute Data" (arXiv: http://arxiv.org/abs/2402.07584).
+For details of our methods and discussion, please see our paper entitled "Privacy-Optimized Randomized Response for Sharing Multi-Attribute Data" (to appear at IEEE ISCC 2024, full ver. → arXiv: http://arxiv.org/abs/2402.07584).

 ### Contact
 Akito Yamamoto